 A message is displayed stating that the IBM Security Subsystem has not been configured or has been cleared.
 A new password is required at this time.

 6. Enter and confirm a new administrator password in the appropriate fields and click OK.

-Note: The password must be eight characters in length.
 The operation is complete and the Administrator Utility main screen is displayed.